doocs/leetcode/solution/0600-0699/0645.Set Mismatch/README_EN.md

 **Solution 3: Bit Operation**

 According to the properties of the XOR operation, for integer $x$, we have $x \oplus x = 0$ and $x \oplus 0 = x$.
-Therefore, if we perform the XOR operation on all elements in the array $nums$ and all numbers $i \in [1, n]$, we can eliminate the numbers that appear twice, leaving only the XOR result of the missing number and the duplicate number, i.e., $eor = a \oplus b$.
+Therefore, if we perform the XOR operation on all elements in the array $nums$ and all numbers $i \in [1, n]$, we can eliminate the numbers that appear twice, leaving only the XOR result of the missing number and the duplicate number, i.e., $xs = a \oplus b$.

 Since these two numbers are not equal, there must be at least one bit in the XOR result that is $1$.
 We find the lowest bit of $1$ in the XOR result through the $lowbit$ operation, and then divide all numbers in the array $nums$ and all numbers $i \in [1, n]$ into two groups according to whether this bit is $1$.
 In this way, the two numbers are divided into different groups.
 The XOR result of one group of numbers is $a$, and the XOR result of the other group is $b$.
 These two numbers are the answers we are looking for.